Your billing cycle depends on whether you’ve chosen to be billed monthly or annually, and recurs based on your sign-up date.

 If you want to maintain visibility by adding more events before your next billing date, you can add reserved events in increments of 50,000 in your plan settings page without removing the Usage Capping add-on.
 However, if you’re adding a lot of extra events regularly, consider a plan upgrade for better value events and enhanced features.
 You can compare plans by visiting our pricing page.

 What payment types do you accept?

 You can use a credit card with Raygun - we accept Visa, Mastercard and American Express.
-If you have specific requirements, for instance if your organization requires a purchase order, please contact us.
+If you have specific requirements (for example if your organization requires a purchase order), please contact us.

 Can I try Raygun before I buy it?